microsoft/onnxruntime/samples/c_cxx/imagenet/README.md

 ```

 The [Inception V4] zip file only contains a single checkpoint file: inception_v4.ckpt.
 It can't be directly used for inferencing.
-You need the network definition and combine it with the checkpoint.
+You need to combine the network definition and the checkpoint.
 Please follow the steps below:

 1. Export the graph
 Create an new folder.
 At there, execute